About Us Winners Cattle/Semen Sales Australian Shepherds Jr Program Home

 Ideal Carcass Size

 Miniature Herefords produce smaller carcasses and smaller cuts of quality meat.
-Early maturing, natural, and hormone free will produce the quality meat that today's health conscientious family is looking for.
-The steaks are smaller,yet will satisfy the average person.
-Plus, it saves the inconvenience of finding a buyer for the other half.All the steaks are yours!
+Cattle that are raised All Natural, and Hormone Free will produce the quality meat that today's health conscientious family is looking for.
+The steaks are smaller, yet will satisfy the average person, plus it saves the inconvenience of finding a buyer for the other half of beef, and All the steaks are yours!

-So, what exactly is a Miniature Hereford?
+what exactly is a Miniature Hereford?

-The original purpose was to develop a small, efficient beef animal.
-That goal has been accomplished by improving the cow/calf weaning ratio, the rib eye area per hundred weights, the dressing percentage and the tenderness due to genetics and early maturity.
 The Miniature Herefords are an ideal way to fill the need for the person who desires to have animals on small acreages, to be self sufficient by raising their own beef.
 They can be used to classify small acreages for agricultural exemption status, a full-time business, as a secondary source of income or group investment ventures.
-The smaller cattle are easy to handle and make excellent show animals for 4-H, FFA or national shows.
+The smaller cattle are easy to handle and make excellent show animals for 4-H, FFA or national shows

 The Future